CharaZhu/Twitter-Sentiment-Analysis/README.md

 Numpy, Scipy, Scikit, Matplotlib, Pandas, NLTK.

-## Approach
+## Technical-Approach

 ### 1.Data cleaning
-## Technical-Approach

-Design a procedure that prepares the Twitter data for analysis by satisfying the requirements below. o All html tags and attributes (i.e., /<[^>]+>/) are removed. o Html character codes (i.e., &...;) are replaced with an ASCII equivalent. o All URLs are removed. o All characters in the text are in lowercase. o All stop words are removed.
-Be clear in what you consider as a stop word. o If a tweet is empty after pre-processing, it should be preserved as such.
+Design a procedure that prepares the Twitter data for analysis by satisfying the requirements below.
+- All html tags and attributes (i.e., /<[^>]+>/) are removed.
+- Html character codes (i.e., &...;) are replaced with an ASCII equivalent.
+- All URLs are removed.
+- All characters in the text are in lowercase.
+- All stop words are removed.
+Be clear in what you consider as a stop word.
+- If a tweet is empty after pre-processing, it should be preserved as such.

-2. Exploratory analysis
+### 2. Exploratory analysis
 o Design a simple procedure that determines the political party (Liberal, Conservatives or New Democratic Party (NDC)) of a given tweet and apply this procedure to all the tweets in the Canadian Elections dataset.
 A suggestion would be to look at relevant